 An exciting part of Congress 2021 is BC Celebration Day.

-This year, PABC is proud to host Congress with our partners, Canadian Physiotherapy Association.
-We are excited to announce BC Celebration Day that will fall on the last day of Congress, May 16th, 2021.
-This day centres a BC keynote address and speakers, showcasing the best our province has to offer to all Congress attendees nationwide.
-Watch and participate in engaging and informative presentations from fellow PABC members without having to leave the comfort of your home!
+This year, PABC was proud to host Congress with our partners, Canadian Physiotherapy Association.
+BC Celebration Day fell on the last day of Congress, May 16th, 2021.
+The day centred on a BC keynote address and speakers, showcasing the best our province has to offer to all Congress attendees nationwide.

 Sessions Titles and Descriptions